-For readers of the report searching for specific charts, the library below contains charts shown in previous versions of the report.
-Each chart uses data from the March 2024 edition of our Monthly Energy Review unless otherwise noted in the data sources.
+For readers of this report who are searching for specific charts, the library below contains charts shown in previous versions of the report.
+Each chart uses data from the March 2025 edition of our Monthly Energy Review unless otherwise noted in the data sources.